akshayrawat/dj_mon/README.md

 If the credentials are not set, then the username and password are assumed to be the above mentioned.

+If you need to whitelist to a certain ip address, or subnet, add them in an array:

+    YourApp::Application.config.dj_mon.whitelist = ["127.0."]

+Now only requests starting with 127.0. will be allowed.
+The default is to allow anyone.

 Now visit `http://localhost:3000/dj_mon` and profit!

 ## iPhone App